frictionlessdata/frictionless-py/README.md

 Goodtables is a framework to inspect tabular data.

+> Version v1.0.0-alpha8 has BREAKING CHANGE - preset `tables` and preset `datapackages` has been merged into universal `nested` preset.

 > Version v1.0 has renewed API introduced in NOT backward-compatibility manner.
 Previous version could be found [here](https://github.com/frictionlessdata/goodtables-py/tree/4b85254cc0358c0caf85bbd41d0c2023df99fb9b).

 ## Features